- Massachusetts Supreme Judicial Court

 The Massachusetts Guide to Evidence assembles existing Massachusetts evidence law in an easy-to-use document organized similarly to the Federal Rules of Evidence.
 The Guide includes extensive explanatory notes and citations to pertinent authorities.

-The 2021 edition is the thirteenth annual edition of the Guide.
+The 2022 edition is the fourteenth annual edition of the Guide.
 An electronic version of the Guide is available without charge on the court's website, where it can be searched and downloaded.
 The Official Print Edition is published by the Flaschner Judicial Institute, which is again providing a complimentary copy to every sitting judge in the Commonwealth.
-The 2021 Guide will be available for purchase from the Institute soon at: https://www.flaschner.org/massachusetts-guide-evidence/ and Massachusetts Lawyers Weekly at: https://books.lawyersweekly.com/ProductDetails.asp?ProductCode=MGE21.
+The 2022 Guide will be available for purchase from the Flaschner Judicial Institute and Massachusetts Lawyers Weekly.

 In 2006, the Supreme Judicial Court established the Advisory Committee to prepare a Massachusetts Guide to Evidence at the request of the Massachusetts Bar Association, the Boston Bar Association, and the Massachusetts Academy of Trial Attorneys.
 Since 2008, the Supreme Judicial Court has appointed a standing Committee to monitor and incorporate new legal developments and produce annual new editions of the Guide.